RumaRDas/weather_dashboard/README.md

     * Humidity in %
     * WindSpeed m/s
     * UV(Still Working)
-* And also five days weather will come(Still working)
+* And also five days weather will come
-* Clicking the city button The weather will show again(Still working)
+* Clicking the city button The weather will show again

 ## Pages  view